-Contingency fees in Victoria and potentially elsewhere
+Contingency fees in Victoria and solicitor common fund orders in the Federal Court

 Contingency fees are prominent in America, but generally haven't been allowed in Australia.

 In 2020, Victoria introduced a new regime that enables contingency fees in class actions (called "Group Costs Orders").
 Since then there has been an upswing in filings in Victoria, including cases where most of the case has centred outside of Victoria and so would ordinarily be expected to be brought somewhere else.